tiejheannee/-info2180-project1/README.md

-# Info2180 Project 1
+# INFO2180 Project 1

-This is Project 1 for Tiejheannee Gibson
+This is Project 1 for <Your Name>